babetCode/kin325r.adrienbabet.com/content/hw/c5p.md

 Taking the average AP velocity between times $3.015$ and $3.025$, we get
 $$\frac{0.86112 - 0.840685}{3.025 - 3.015} = 2.0435.$$
-Similarly, in the vertical directiion we have
+Similarly, in the vertical direction we have
 $$\frac{0.917025 - 0.898041}{3.025 - 3.015} = 1.8984.$$
 Therefore, the takeoff angle is
 $$\arctan\left(\frac{1.8984}{2.0435}\right) = \boxed{42.89^\circ \text{ above horizontal}},$$